 Cradle of Hope is proud to be working with Americans for African Adoption (AFAA), a registered NGO assisting Liberian orphans.
 AFAA was the first US adoption agency working with international adoption in Africa, beginning in 1986.
 They opened an orphanage in 2002 which employees a staff of 20 caring for approximately 35 children in the outskirts of Monrovia.
 Children available for adoption are ages 2 – 12, some in sibling groups, some children with medical issues.
 AFAA has found homes for more than 175 Liberian orphans.
 AFAA has twenty years of successful adoptions in Liberia, more than any other US adoption service provider.

-Cradle of Hope’s Liberian program can also help with kinship adoptions of orphaned minor relatives by Liberian American families.
+Cradle of Hope’s Liberia program can also help with kinship adoptions of orphaned minor relatives by Liberian American families.

-Adopting families can be married or single, generally ages 30 to 55, and will need to spend 4 to 5 weeks in Liberia to complete the adoption process.
+Adopting families can be married or single, generally ages 30 to 55, and will need to spend 6 to 8 weeks in Liberia to complete the adoption process, or make two shorter trips.

 Kazakhstan is the world’s ninth biggest country by area, the largest of the former states of the former Soviet Union apart from Russia itself, and the richest country in the region due to its large oil and natural gas reserves.
 It borders Russia, China, Turkmenistan, Kyrgyzstan and Uzbekistan.
 Kazakhstan placed almost 700 children with US families in 2007 – 2011, but none since.
 It is now willing to resume placements to US families and hundreds of children are waiting for homes.